Tata Steel: Tata Tinplate

 The Tinplate Company of India Limited (TCIL) is a subsidiary of Tata Steel.
 Founded in 1920, TCIL is India's oldest and current largest tinplate manufacturer.
 The company is described as having "pioneered the tinplate industry in India".
 TCIL has a 70% market share in India and exports a fourth of its products outside India.

 In January 1920, the Burmah Oil and The Tata Iron & Steel Company (TISCO) jointly incorporated The Tinplate Company of India Limited (TCIL) to cater to the demand for tinplate that arose following World War I. Burmah contributed two-thirds of the startup capital and Tata the remainder.
 Burmah required tinplate for the cans used to hold the kerosene it produced.

 By November 1921, structural steel for the plant and machinery had been imported from the US and UK, and the plant was established at Golmuri, Jamshedpur, near the Tata Steelworks.
 The design was based on an Indiana rolling plant.
 In December 1922, the first hot dip tinning plant started operations.
 By 1924, a total of six mills were in production, and the company was producing almost 40 percent of India's tinplate needs.
 In 1926, the level of production exceeded the country's imports for the first time.
 The company's main competition was from tinplate imported from South Wales.
-In its early years, the Company relied to a large extent on European 'covenanted' labor for supervisory and skilled roles, but this lessened over time as the skills of Indian workers developed.
+In its early years, the company relied to a large extent on European 'covenanted' labor for supervisory and skilled roles, but this lessened over time as the skills of Indian workers developed.
 Just under 3,000 workers were employed in the late 1920s and early 1930s.

-With the outbreak of World War II, TCIL diversified into the manufacturing of un-tinned black plates used in Jettison tanks for the Royal Air Force.
+With the outbreak of World War II, TCIL diversified into the manufacturing of untinned black plates used in Jettison tanks for the Royal Air Force.
 Also, TCIL took over the processing of steel from the sheet mills of Tata Steel to augment production.

 TCIL agreed with Wean United Canada to switch to the Electrolytic Tinning Process.
 In 1973, an Electrolytic Tinning Line was commissioned with a capacity of 90,000 tons per annum to produce tinplate and tin-free steel.
 In 1996, TCIL established its first Cold Rolling Mill Complex with a capacity of 110,000 tons per annum, as part of a backward integration to reduce dependency on imported uncoated sheet steel coils, known as tin mill black plate (TMBP).
 In 2005, a printing and lacquering line was introduced as part of a forward integration to reduce supply chain inefficiencies.
 In 2007, mill capacity was more than doubled to 379,000 tons by the commissioning of a second Tinning Line; a second Cold Rolling Mill facility was added a year later.
 Production and sales reached 360,000 tons in 2018–19.